Freedom

+Four Freedoms, a series of 1943 paintings by Norman Rockwell honoring Franklin D. Roosevelt's Four Freedoms, meant to describe the freedoms for which allied nations fought in World War II.

 Freedom is the power or right to speak, act, and change as one wants without hindrance or restraint.
 Freedom is often associated with liberty and autonomy in the sense of "giving oneself one's own laws".

 In one definition, something is "free" if it can change and is not constrained in its present state.
 Physicists and chemists use the word in this sense.
 In its origin, the English word "freedom" relates etymologically to the word "friend".
 Philosophy and religion sometimes associate it with free will, as an alternative to determinism or predestination.

 In modern liberal nations, freedom is considered a right, especially freedom of speech, freedom of religion, and freedom of the press.

 Types

 In political discourse, political freedom is often associated with liberty and autonomy, and a distinction is made between countries that are free of dictatorships.
+Regarding the digital era, the free-software-movement is often associated with freedom or avoiding vendor lock-in.
 In the area of civil rights, a strong distinction is made between freedom and slavery and there is conflict between people who think all races, religions, genders, and social classes should be equally free and people who think freedom is the exclusive right of certain groups.
 Frequently discussed are freedom of assembly, freedom of association, freedom of choice, and freedom of speech.